nano-bio/labbooks/README.md

 - Postgres, the database
 - nginx, as an entry point and static files server

+Mount the netshare (see `.smbcredentials`).

-You need to learn and install Docker and Docker-Compose.
+Install Docker and Docker-Compose.
 Then, a simple

 ```shell
 docker-compose up -d